-Corydon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Corydon is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Corydon who work in office and administrative support (11.87%), management occupations (8.15%), and sales jobs (7.19%).
+Unlike some towns, Corydon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Corydon are a mix of both white- and blue-collar jobs.
+Overall, Corydon is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Corydon who work in office and administrative support (10.36%), teaching (9.73%), and food service (7.68%).

-The per capita income in Corydon in 2010 was $19,825, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $79,300 for a family of four.
+The per capita income in Corydon in 2010 was $21,493, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,972 for a family of four.
 However, Corydon contains both very wealthy and poor people as well.
-Corydon also has one of the higher rates of people living in poverty in the nation, with 31.32% of its population below the federal poverty line.

 The people who call Corydon home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Corydon residents report their race to be White.
-Important ancestries of people in Corydon include Irish, English, European, and Dutch.
+The greatest number of Corydon residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Corydon include Irish, English, Scots-Irish, and Dutch.

 The most common language spoken in Corydon is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.